react-navigation/react-navigation.github.io/versioned_docs/version-5.x/use-link-builder.md

 sidebar_label: useLinkBuilder
 ---

+> Note: This API is experimental and might change in a minor version.

 The `useLinkBuilder` hook let's us build a path to use for links based on a `navigate` action.
 It returns a function that takes `name` and `params` for the screen to navigate to and returns path based on the [`linking` options](navigation-container.md#linking).

 ```js